iotaledger/stronghold.rs/SEP.md

     - Receive feedback and prepare to incorporate changes
 5. Reach consensus from the community
 6. Get your RFC accepted!
-    - If feedback has been incorporated, and all the necessary changes to the RFC brought the document into a final form, he feature will be accepted for implementation.
+    - If the feedback has been incorporated, and all the necessary changes to the RFC brought the document to finality, the feature will be accepted for implementation.

 ## License